steelandflesh2/hot-takes/README.md

 # Improvements and future goals

-Right now, this is just a toy project, to make this a real project more topics should be added and probably an actual database should be integrated instead of loading text files.
+Right now, this is just a toy project, to make this a real project more topics should be added and an actual database should be integrated instead of loading text files.
+An automated tool to scrape topics from the internet is a consideration for now.
+Any suggestions or contributions are welcome and appreciate.

+---

+# ⭐ Feel free to star this repo